Feedback

 • Thursday morning; Brief overview of your Group’s next steps (6-7 mins)

-• The Group considered to have best met the full brief will be invited to present their findings at the 2025 AUDE Annual Conference at Cardiff University.
+• The Group considered to have best met the full brief will be invited to present their findings at the 2026 AUDE Annual Conference.

 This site uses cookies and other tracking technologies to assist with navigation and your ability to provide feedback, analyse your use of the site and services and assist with our member communication efforts.
 Privacy Policy.
 Accept cookies Cookie Settings